EstimatedEst. Read Time: 25 minutes

 bodyweight decline pushup

-WHAT MAKES IT EFFECTIVE: This feet-elevated position is ideal for hitting upper chest fibers.
+WHAT MAKES IT EFFECTIVE: This feet-elevated position is ideal for hitting the upper portion of the chest fibers.

 STANDARD FLAT PUSHUPS